Gail Archer is an international concert organist, recording artist, choral conductor

 Ms. Archer is college organist at Vassar College, and director of the music program at Barnard

-College, Columbia University, where she conducts the Barnard-Columbia Chorus.
+College, Columbia University, where she conducts the Barnard-Columbia Chorus and is a member of the faculty at the Harriman Institute, Columbia University.
 She serves as

 director of the artist and young organ artist recitals at historic Central Synagogue, New York City.